KrizKodez/GPONamingStandardBestPractices/README.md

 # GPO Naming Standard And Best Practices
-Definition of a naming standard for Active Directory Group Policy Objects and a collection of best practices for the usage of them.
+This is a try to define a naming standard for Active Directory Group Policy Objects and a collection of best practices for the usage of them.

 ## Motivation
 The famous quote by Phil Karlton